Return to Clarity

 This is a time to show up fully.

-CONNECT with your community.
+To CONNECT with your community.

-ALIGN your purpose with our practice.
+To ALIGN our purpose with our practice.

-EMPOWER each other to make a difference in this world.
+And to EMPOWER each other to make a difference in this world.

 sample daily schedule